marcuzgabriel/reanimated-animation-library/README.md

 # Reanimated-animation-library
 This library provides some nice animation features with the latest reanimated 2+ (hooks) update approach that is suitable for all platforms: Web, Android and iOS.
-The features are a BottomSheet, an Appear animation, a Slider and a SVG morphing graph component.
+The features are a BottomSheet, an Appear animation, a Slider and a Morphing SVG Graph component.

 ## Current progress
 - [ ] BottomSheet